molgenis/league-of-robots/roles/logins/README.md

 It checks on the behalf of running user if there are older screen session or not.
 The PAM script is the only viable option, since
  - /etc/ssh/sshrc is limited to ssh logins (and thus not sudo), and
- - /etc/profile is shell depended ttherefore it works only for bash, but not for zsh and other shells
+ - /etc/profile is shell depended therefore it works only for bash, but not for zsh and other shells

 ## More information